JFenlonWork/MooD-Custom-CodeBase-Babel-Ts/Wiki_Resources/TooltipManager.md

 ▸ `Static` **addTooltipType**(`tooltipType`): `boolean`

-Adds a TooltipType to the list of TooltipTypes
+Adds a TooltipType to the list of tooltipTypes

 #### Parameters